 It starts with loving every character in the story and having empathy for their individual flaws.

-As a writer you must then set up believable situations that will have a ripple effect on the story as a whole and gently manipulate the setting to set up clear goals and obstacles for each scene for every character in that scene.
+As a writer, you must then set up believable situations that will have a ripple effect on the story as a whole and gently manipulate the setting to set up clear goals and obstacles for each scene for every character in that scene.
 This enables the actors to bring out the subtext.
 Then you add the camera as our window into the scene.

 Did you have a specific audience in mind during the writing process and how important is it for writers to know who they are writing for?

-Yes, I do think it is important to know who you are writing for but I think it starts with really knowing what are you writing and why do you want to tell the story.
+Yes, I do think it is important to know who you are writing for but I think it starts with really knowing what are you writing and why you want to tell the story.
 If you can honestly answer these questions, the target audience should be a natural outcome if you stay true to what you wanted to write and why.
 Be prepared – it might be millions or it might only be a few thousand depending on the genre, the themes and a long list of bullshit.
-It is very tricky, because finding a target audience is not a writers job, it is a producer/distributor’s job.
-Unfortunately it starts with you who needs to convince them that there are thousands/millions of people who would flock to cinemas to see this story of yours on the big screen.
-You need to know, or at least guess, who these people are because if you can’t convince your producer and he the distributor, you will probably end up watching your film alone, or at east three or four times with your family.
+It is very tricky because finding a target audience is not a writer’s job, it is a producer/distributor’s job.
+Unfortunately, it starts with you who needs to convince them that there are thousands/millions of people who would flock to cinemas to see this story of yours on the big screen.
+You need to know, or at least guess, who these people are because if you can’t convince your producer and he the distributor, you will probably end up watching your film alone, or at least three or four times with your family.

-It’s hard when you start out, but you learn to grow into being conscious about these external factors.
+It’s hard when you start out, but you learn to grow into being conscious of these external factors.
 It’s even harder when you are young because you want to make a stand (at least for the first 3 or 4 screenplays you write) about something you feel should be said and it becomes the focus, instead of just telling the story.
 This was also true for my own attempts at the start of my career and what complicated it even further was my ambition to write South African stories for an international audience.
 I often ended up half and half, somewhere in the middle.
-The toughest thing for an artist or then specifically a writer, is to understand that doesn’t matter how good your screenplay is, some people will like it and a lot of people will not.
-Their reasons has nothing to do with you or your story – we all like what we like.
+The toughest thing for an artist or then specifically a writer is to understand that doesn’t matter how good your screenplay is, some people will like it and a lot of people will not.
+Their reasons have nothing to do with you or your story – we all like what we like.

-Theme is often a step child in many films, but with Dominee Tienie your thematic purpose resonates well with the audience, with universal themes of acceptance and redemption leaving plenty food for thought.
+Theme is often a stepchild in many films, but with Dominee Tienie your thematic purpose resonates well with the audience, with universal themes of acceptance and redemption leaving plenty food for thought.

 I think the golden thread as far as the main theme is concerned is not to be afraid of change, it is inevitable.
-We all share the fear of the unknown and thus in basic terms we fear losing control, something nobody can really claim to have.
+We all share the fear of the unknown and thus in basic terms, we fear losing control, something nobody can really claim to have.
 But if we can be courageous enough to take a leap of faith for the right reasons it could change our lives for the better.
 That’s what Tienie reluctantly does in this story and not without fear and not without risk and that’s why we root for him!

 I can only imagine how hard it must be for them.
 And it changed so quickly.
-It takes a special kind of person to believe he can guide others through this maize of information or at the very least – just to be brave enough to try…
+It takes a special kind of person to believe he can guide others through this maze of information or at the very least – just to be brave enough to try…